AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

 - YouTube
 - Vimeo

 On selecting the Audio or Video file option, you are shown the repository view to browse and select the desired file.
 If you choose YouTube or Vimeo, then you get the Insert Multimedia dialog.
-Paste the link of the video file in the Web Link field and click Insert to add the video at the current or next valid location in your document.
+Paste the link of the video file in the Web Link field and select Insert to add the video at the current or next valid location in your document.

 >[!NOTE]
 >